DouglasOrr/DeepLearnTute/doc/diy.md

 >     np.dot(x, M)          # shape: (10, 5) - transform x's shape from a trailing (3) to trailing (5),
 >                           #                  as M is a (3, 5) matrix

-_**Exercise** - create a `(20, 7)` np.array, transform first to `(20, 13)`, then to `(20, 8)` using `np.dot`_
+_**Exercise** - create a `(20, 7)` np.array, transform first to `(20, 13)`, then to `(20, 8)` using `np.dot` (print out the shapes as you go)._

 In general, we define the deep learning network for _batches_ of data (since it is typically computationally inefficient to process just one example at a time).
 For this reason, the first dimension in the shape of the inputs & outputs is the "batch dimension" (call it `N`).

 Our input is as described above - an image represented as a 256-element vector of floats in the range `[0 1]`.
 Due to batching, the input shape is therefore `(N, 256)`.

 For output, recall that our task is to predict the most likely label.
-Predicting a discrete label directly is hard using deep learning, as deep learning techniques focus on continuous, differentiable, functions.
-Therefore it is easiest to assign a probability to each label, and let the prediction be the highest scoring label.
+Predicting a discrete label directly is hard using deep learning, as deep learning requires continuous differentiable functions.
+Therefore it is easiest to assign a score to each label, and let the prediction be the highest scoring label.
 Therefore the output dimension is the number of possible labels, 62, so the output shape is `(N, 62)`.

 So we need to design a function that maps `(N, 256) -> (N, 62)`.